goldenraphti/fontsource-dashboard/README.md

 ## Roadmap

 - [ ] make mobile responsive
+- [ ] can hide the ones we don't want to see in the see of filtered fonts
+- [ ] give a UI hint to on clicking on the preview it shows some more details
+- [ ] improve the preview cursors UI by making it that if scrolled out of view then become fixed at bottom (kind of like the Astro dev toolbar)
 - [ ] add more fonts
 - [ ] add possibility to add tags to fonts (e.g. elegant, modern, playful, quirky, tech, etc.)
 - [ ] add possibility to create "collections" of fonts.
 Like, when you're preparing a project, but you're doing a preselection of fonts you might want to use but haven't completely decided yet. (e.g. map-the-world, personal blog, music festival website, etc.)